hchsueh/Diagnosing.Alzheimer.Disease/README.md

 1. One study explored the role of Aβ and tau proteins in the conversion from MCI to AD, however the methods involved removing predictors that contain missing values.
 It is hoped that our model with more elaborate imputation methods could improve upon this previous work.
 2. Another study explored the impact of CSF p-tau levels in the progression rate of AD, where only stepwise discriminant analysis is used for statistical analysis of predictor covariance.
 Our model uses a wide range of statistical models and examines three different CSF tau peptides levels (p-tau, t-tau, and Aβ) so hopefully we are able to provide a more thorough examination of the relationship between CSF peptide levels and AD diagnosis.
 3. Yet another study performed the largest genome-wide association study (GWAS) of CSF tau levels published before 2013, where three novel genome-wide significant loci for CSF tau and p-tau were identified that show strong association with risk for AD.
 Linear regression was used for modeling single nucleotide polymorphism (SNP) for association with CSF biomarker levels.
 Without the expert knowledge in neuroscience and genetic analysis, It is our hope to use more complex predictive modeling techniques to unravel the association of CSF protein levels with risk/diagnosis of AD in the same ADNI dataset without delving into genetic analysis, which has a potential benefit of achieving a simpler yet powerful approach for AD diagnosis.
+<br /><br />

 ### 4. MODELING APPROACH AND PROJECT TRAJECTORY

+#### Overview of Project Trajectory

+#### Overview of Modeling Tools
+We examined 17 different statistical models to select the optimal algorithm for predicting AD at baseline.
+All models used were derived from scikit-learn (sklearn) packages and executed in Python.
+Our data exploration, modeling approach, and progressive improvements to the baseline model are detailed next.
+Some caveats and limitations of our approach are mentioned directly in the text that follows; a more detailed examination of these conditions is provided in Appendix G.
+<br /><br />
+[FIGURE HERE]

+#### Choice of Response Variable

 ### Reference